 If you are a peanut butter and chocolate fan, then Buckeye Dip will basically taste like heaven on earth.
 This ooey gooey chocolate, peanut butter, powdered sugar dip is mixed with marshmallow cream and mini chocolate chips for an out-of-this-world dipping delight.

 It requires no ovens, no temperature checks and no special equipment, and it comes together in just about 10 minutes.
 Buckeye Dip also stores really well in the fridge, so be sure and make plenty because it’s sure to be a hit.
-Whether it’s football season, the holidays, served inside a fruit board, or just a regular old summer afternoon, serve this sweet dip with cookies, pretzels or even apple slices and it is sure to hit the spot.

 We like to serve this sweet dip with a variety of dippers, including: